Cancer Research UK logo.

 Treatment for nasopharyngeal cancer

 Your treatment depends on several factors.
-These include what type of nasopharyngeal cancer you have, how big it is, whether it has spread (the stage) and the grade.
+These include what type of nasopharyngeal cancer you have, how big it is and whether it has spread.
 It also depends on your general health.

 Preparing for treatment and life afterwards (prehabilitation)